hibaSikander123/robotframework-test-suite/README.md

 # Robot Framework Selenium Automation with Python

-This project contains automated tests for the OrangeHRM login functionality using Robot Framework with SeleniumLibrary, implemented in Python.
+A scalable test automation suite built with Robot Framework, SeleniumLibrary, and Python for web UI testing.
+This project contains environment-based configuration and currently automates login functionality for a demo HR Management system, with a modular structure designed for easy expansion to other modules like recruitment, employee management etc.
 ## Project Structure
 Python_RobotFramework/ \
 ├── PageObjects \